eMC - trusted, up to date and comprehensive information about medicines

 In idiopathic menorrhagia, prevention of proliferation of the endometrium is the probable mechanism of action of Mirena in reducing blood loss.

 The efficacy of Mirena in preventing endometrial hyperplasia during continuous oestrogen treatment is the same when oestrogen is administered orally or transdermally.
 The observed hyperplasia rate under oestrogen therapy alone is as high as 20%.
-In clinical studies with 201 perimenopausal and 259 postmenopausal users of Mirena, no cases of endometrial hyperplasia were reported in the postmenopausal group during the observation period up to 4 years.
+In clinical studies with a total of 634 perimenopausal and postmenopausal users of Mirena, no cases of endometrial hyperplasia were reported up to four years.

 Bleeding Patterns:

-Different kinds of bleeding changes (frequent, prolonged or heavy bleeding, spotting, oligomenorrhea, amenorrhoea) are experienced by all users of Mirena.
+Different kinds of bleeding changes (frequent, prolonged or heavy bleeding, spotting, oligomenorrhoea, amenorrhoea) are experienced by all users of Mirena.
 In fertile women the average number of spotting days/month decreases gradually from nine to four days during the first six months of use.
 The percentage of women with prolonged bleeding (more than eight days) decreases from 20% to 3% during the first three months of use.
 In clinical studies during the first year of use, 17% of women experienced amenorrhoea of at least three months duration.
+By the end of Year 8 of Mirena use, prolonged bleeding and irregular bleeding are experienced by 3% and 10% of Mirena users, respectively; amenorrhea occurs in 34%, and infrequent bleeding in 26% of Mirena users.

 When used in combination with oestrogen replacement therapy, perimenopausal users of Mirena may experience spotting and irregular bleeding during the first months of the treatment.
 The amount of bleeding becomes minimal during the first year, and 30-60% of users are totally free of bleedings.